leitianjian/jabref/README.md

 1. moderate difficulty for us.
 2. User requirement.

+## Test scenario

+### #6039

+We have tried our best to use mock testing method to test.
+However, we came across inevitable hinder.
+We can't get the corresponding font size value from css file and only can get the metadata of css which is useless(https://stackoverflow.com/questions/33144735/how-to-get-the-value-of-a-css-definition-in-javafx).
+Therefore, we can't write tests for this part.

 ## User story for each issue:

 ### [#6039](https://github.com/JabRef/jabref/issues/6039) Font size increase does not increase preferences font size